ChenPy00/HelloWorld/Readme.md

 ## Preparation

-1. If using shh to upload, please ensure that there is an ssh key under the GitHub user
+1. If using ssh to upload, please ensure that there is an ssh key under the GitHub user

-2. Please ensure that you can connect to GitHub normally and use the instruct
+2. Please ensure that you can connect to GitHub normally and use the instruction

 `ssh -T git@github.com`